 Polycom PVX software is tested extensively with a wide range of audio devices and webcams.
-For a list of compatible devices and for important information about factors you should consider when selecting your audio and video devices, refer to the Selecting Audio and Video Devices for Use with Polycom PVX document, available at
+For a list of compatible devices and for important information about factors you should consider when selecting your audio and video devices, refer to the Configuring Video and Audio Devices for Use with Polycom PVX document, available from www.polycom.com/support/pvx804.